What’s the best community engagement platform for associations and member-based organizations?

 - Higher Logic already integrates with a lot of platforms (including us) so incorporating it into your suite of tools will be fairly straightforward.

-Higher Logic drawbacks:
+Drawbacks to Higher Logic

 - Customers have reported that downtimes happen too frequently.